openvinotoolkit/openvino_tensorflow/examples/README.md

 ## Description

 These demos use Google Inception V3 model to classify image that is passed in on the command line.

+## Prerequisites

 This examples assume that you have already

 * Installed TensorFlow on your system
 * Installed OpenVINO Add-on for TensorFlow on your system
 * You've verified that both work with the following command and verified the output

+Verify that `openvino-tensorflow-addon` installed correctly:

+    python -c "import tensorflow as tf; print('TensorFlow version: ',tf.__version__);\
+                import openvino_tensorflow; print(openvino_tensorflow.__version__)"

+This will produce something like this:

+        TensorFlow version:  2.2.2
+        OpenVINO Add-on for TensorFlow version: b'0.5.0'
+        OpenVINO version used for this build: b'2021.2' TensorFlow version used for this build: v2.2.2 CXX11_ABI flag used for this build: 1
+        OpenVINO Add-on built with Grappler: False

 ## Download TensorFlow model